farin/JCloisterZone/notable-TODO.md

 * put capabilities and number of tile sets into saved game

-* move markUndo from phase to Game and eventually remove game/gc from Phase
+* eventually remove game/gc from Phase